-"Somebody told you that.
-You didn't find it out yourself because it has been true for a long time and you didn't know it.
+- significant: "Who told you that you were naked?"
+That is a very perceptive question.
+God implies, "I didn't tell you, but somewhere you have learned this.
+You never knew it before." - "Somebody told you that.
+You didn't find it out yourself.
+It had been true for a long time, and you didn't know it.
 Somebody has been talking to you."
-Thus the Lord God in His mercy and compassion has led this couple to an understanding that there is a tremendous need in life to discriminate in the voices we listen to.
+Thus, the Lord God in His mercy and compassion has led this couple to an understanding that there is a tremendous need in life to discriminate in the voices we listen to.
 There is not anything more important today than to understand that there are voices in this world we must reject.
 We must close our ears to them because they are the voice of someone other than the Lord our God.

-• Question #3 - [12] Then the man said, "The woman whom You gave to be with me, she gave me of the tree, and I ate."
-[13] And the LORD God said to the woman, "What is this you have done?"
-The woman said, "The serpent deceived me, and I ate." - In response, Adam and Eve begin the age-old game of passing the buck.
+Response [12] Then the man said, "The woman whom You gave to be with me, she gave me of the tree, and I ate." - Response -[13b] The woman said, "The serpent deceived me, and I ate."
+In response, Adam and Eve begin the age-old game of blame-shifting, passing the buck.
 Adam took it like a man -- he blamed it on his wife!
 Eve took it like a woman -- she blamed it on the neighbors!
 Hidden in each of their responses, however, is the implication, "You're to blame, God.
 'The woman whom You gave....
-She gave me the fruit and I ate it.'
-'The serpent whom you allowed in the garden deceived me and I ate.'''
+She gave me the fruit, and I ate it.'
+'The serpent whom You allowed in the garden deceived me and I ate.'"
 This is the beginning of that natural tendency that every one of us feels to minimize our guilt, to blame someone else for what we have done.
 Yet both Adam and Eve were reduced to three little words that are of great significance here.
 Both of them end their feeble effort at justification with these words of acknowledgment, "and I ate," There is the responsibility that they acknowledge was theirs.
 They are trying to find some excuse for the pressure they were under, but ultimately they have come to the place where they acknowledge it, "Yes, we did it.
-We ate of the fruit we were forbidden to take of."

-• Then everything changes instantly.
+We ate of the fruit we were forbidden to eat! - Then everything changes instantly!
 God now is no longer probing; there are no more questions.
 He assumes the role of defense attorney.
 He turns now and focuses upon the serpent and begins to curse him, announcing certain unavoidable consequences that will follow the man and the woman because of their wrongful choice.
-These are always there when we choose wrong.

-• Nevertheless, God announces that He will be with them in it; He will go through the hurt and the heartache with them.
-The scene ends with the Lord God Himself tenderly fashioning clothing out of the skins of animals to clothe Adam and Eve in their nakedness.
+These are always there when we choose wrong. - Nevertheless, God announces that He will be with them in it; He will go through the hurt and the heartache with them. - The scene ends with the Lord God Himself tenderly fashioning clothing out of the skins (the blood!) of animals to clothe Adam and Eve in their nakedness.
+[21] Also for Adam and his wife the LORD God made tunics of skin, and clothed them.